-If you are a beginning tracker some useful insights may be found among these pages.
-Convenience nurtures persistence, so even a square yard of cleared and fluffed soil in your back yard, a track box with damp sand, or the perspective-altering sit spot have a lot to teach, Rubbing shoulders with instructors and other trackers will always be helpful.
-Going out and tracking (one form of “dirt time”) helps build skill and experience, and worrying about good you are only gets in the way of learning.
-And then there are those many wonderful non-fiction books.
+Some useful insights may be found among these pages, and convenience nurtures persistence, so even a square yard of cleared and fluffed soil in your back yard, a track box with damp sand, or the perspective-altering sit spot have a lot to teach, Rubbing shoulders with instructors and other trackers will always be helpful.
+Going out and tracking (one form of “dirt time”) helps build skill and experience, and worrying about how good you are only gets in the way of learning.
+And then there are those many wonderful non-fiction books on tracking.